 The time of the year you choose to visit Universal can have an impact on crowd levels, park operating hours, and ticket cost, to name a few things.
 But never fear!
 With the help of this page, along with our FREE crowd calendar, you’ll have no trouble selecting the ideal stretch of time to explore Universal Studios Florida, Islands of Adventure, and Volcano Bay.

-Before we begin, it’s worth noting the impact of COVID-19 since Universal’s resort reopened back in June.
+Before we begin, it’s worth noting the impact of COVID-19 since Universal’s resort reopened back in June of 2020.
 The company has limited the capacity of its parks to help facilitate social distancing and reduce the potential of crowding, and we can assume it will remain limited for the foreseeable future.
 This means it’s even more essential than usual to plan the timing of your trip wisely, since there’s a chance the theme and water parks will hit capacity much earlier in the day than in normal circumstances.

 Now, with that out of the way, let’s jump in!